Visit These Presidential Landmarks in the New York Area

 209 Main St., Huntington

 There’s so much to do and see at the Huntington Historical Society.
-Their libraries and archives hold a plethora of historical artifacts, portraits, crafts, and more.
-Visit the museum shop to collect souvenirs and see lectures and programs which are family-friendly.
+Its libraries and archives hold a plethora of historical artifacts, portraits, exhibits, and more.
+Visit the museum shop to collect souvenirs and see lectures and programs that are family-friendly.

 The Conference House Museum - Currently closed

 298 Satterlee St., Tottenville

 Reimagine history at the National Historic Landmark, the Conference House.
-The site was built in 1680 by a British naval officer and was the sight of a major conference during the Revolutionary war.
+The site was built in 1680 by a British naval officer and was the sight of a major peace conference attempting to end the Revolutionary war.
 The house sits on a 267-acre park.

 Hastings Historical Society

 407 Broadway, Hastings-on-Hudson

 This riverside village was incorporated in 1879 and the Hastings Historical Society preserves the artifacts and other historical memorabilia from the region.
 Take a walking tour with the family through the society’s “Museum in the Streets” map.
 Honor war veterans, first responders, and U.S. history this President’s Day.

 Elijah Miller House - Call ahead

 140 Virginia Road, White Plains

 The Elijah Miller house was used as George Washington's headquaters during the Revolutionary War's Battle of White Plains.
 It is now a museum that is open to the public, and has been undergoing renovations since 2017.
 It reopened just in time for the anniversary of the Battle of White Plains this past October.

 Jacob Purdy House

 60 Park Ave., White Plains

-Another one George Washington's headquarters during the Battle of White Plains, is now the location of the White Plains Historical Society.
+Another one George Washington's headquarters, this time during the Battle of White Plains, is now the location of the White Plains Historical Society.
 You can also visit the Jonathan Purdy Cemetery, whose headstones are undergoing renovations.